MAP-Productions/Curious-City/readme.md

-This is the web application for the remmitances project.
+This is the web application for curious city.